 - Recommended routinely at 65 years of age and over

-- Recommended between ages 2 and 64 for higher risk groups
+- Recommended between ages 2 and 64 for higher-risk groups

 - Pneumococcal polysaccharide vaccine (PPSV23, or Pneumovax23)

 Interestingly, bacterial meningitis from pneumococcus does not commonly spread or cause outbreaks from people with meningitis but from people who are carrying it in their throat without symptoms.
-Therefore, prophylaxis of close contacts is not generally recommended for those with pneumococcal meningitis.
+Therefore, prophylaxis of close contact is not generally recommended for those with pneumococcal meningitis.

 What are side effects of the meningitis vaccine?